You've received an offer

 Keep in touch with the Admissions Office via our Facebook page.

 Where you provide your name, email address or other personal information on this site (eg when you request an online prospectus) this information is held in accordance with the Data Protection Act 1998.
 Specifically, personal information is never shared with any third party organisation.
 If you choose not to receive further communications your personal details will only be used to respond to your enquiry.
 We take appropriate measures to safeguard databases against unauthorised access.

 Undergraduate domestic and EU applicants

 By submitting your application you are consenting to your data being held by Hobsons PLC, on behalf of London Metropolitan University.
 Your data will be used for the purposes of dealing with your application and sending you relevant information about London Metropolitan University.
 Neither Hobsons PLC or London Metropolitan University will pass your details on to any third party.
-If you wish to remove yourself from London Metropolitan University's database please contact: Hobsons PLC, IDT House, 3rd Floor, 44 Featherstone Street, London EC1Y 8RN, or firstname.lastname@example.org.
+If you wish to remove yourself from London Metropolitan University's database please contact: Hobsons PLC, IDT House, 3rd Floor, 44 Featherstone Street, London EC1Y 8RN or send a message to our admissions team.